8 Issues Youth in church wants you to address - # 6 will shock you.

 When I was growing up, we had several topics on abstinence and those were some of the best discussions we ever had.

 These days, it’s had to just talk about abstinence without going into other politicized topics.

 A few months ago, a young lady approached me and asked me a question after a presentation.

 She told me that her friend who grew up in church is no longer coming to church because she is gay, and she doesn’t want the church to judge her.
 She knows what the church thinks about people like her and doesn’t think she fits in anymore.

 I don’t know about you, but this is a sad situation.
 I know the church is usually silent about this topic, but our silence communicates one thing.

 Just like racism, our young people are affected when one of them is treated differently.

 We have no choice but to address LGBTQ and sexuality.
 Our youth need to know where we stand.
-Most of all, we need to show by example that God loves everyone and all are welcome.
+Most of all, we must show by example that God loves everyone, and all are welcome.

 Topic # 5 - Climate Change 🌪

-If the church is silent about climate change, then we are letting the internet form their opinion and the way they perceive the world.
+If the church is silent about climate change, then we are letting the internet form their opinion and how they perceive the world.